ooni/ooni.org/content/nettest/telegram.md

-More specifically, this test attempts to perform an HTTP POST request, and establish a TCP connection to Telegram’s access points (DCs), as well as an HTTP GET request to Telegram's web version (`web.telegram.org`) over the vantage point of the user.
+More specifically, this test attempts to perform an HTTP POST request, and establish a TCP connection to Telegram’s access points (DCs), as well as an HTTPS GET request to Telegram's web version (`web.telegram.org`) over the vantage point of the user.
 The test is triggered as blocking when connections to *all* access points defined in the [test]( https://github.com/TheTorProject/ooni-probe/blob/master/ooni/nettests/blocking/telegram.py#L16-L22)